DavidMDev/SpringBoot-Angular2/README.md

 - Change the working directory to `build/libs/` and run `java -jar project-0.0.1-SNAPSHOT.jar` to launch the server
 - Once the project is launched, go to `http://localhost:8080` in your web browser and test the app

+### CORS error with chrome
+- Make a shortcut to chrome web browser on the desktop, edit the properties of the shortcut and under "target" add the following `--disable-web-security --user-data-dir="c:/chromeUserData"`

 ### Testing

 - Run `./gradlew test` to run the Spring-boot JUnit tests